linorobot/linorobot2/README.md

     colcon build
     source install/setup.bash

 * microxrcedds_agent dependency checks are skipped to prevent this [issue](https://github.com/micro-ROS/micro_ros_setup/issues/138) of finding its keys.
+This means that you have to always add `--skip-keys microxrcedds_agent` whenever you have to run `rosdep install` on the ROS2 workspace where you installed linorobot2.

 ## Setting Up
 ### 1. ENV Variables